Why are there so many microblading horror stories out there?

-- A client that recently gotten botox, fillers, chemical peels, laser treatments, or other cosmetic procedures in the facial area should refrain from getting microblading.
+- A client that recently got botox, fillers, chemical peels, laser treatments, or other cosmetic procedures in the facial area should refrain from getting microblading.

-To have microblading qualifications explained to you better, you can visit this article.
+If you want these microblading qualifications explained to you better, you can always visit this article.

 The Client Should Be Completely Aware of the Microblading Procedure

-The most common reason for a microblading horror story is the lack of communication and understanding between you and your client.
-Explaining the procedure to the client would prevent a horrifying microblading experience and also prevent any conflicts arising in the future.
+The most common reason for a microblading horror story is the lack of communication and understanding between the artist and the client.
+Explaining the procedure to the client would prevent a horrifying microblading experience and any conflicts that may arise during or after the procedure.